uxtely/ops-utils/Reference FreeBSD Patching.md

 freebsd-update install
 ```

-We no longer compile packages like commits.
+We no longer compile packages.
 We compiled mainly to use `libressl`.
+But it was
-But it was to complex (and time-consuming), e.g. after compiling all the packages
+to complex and time-consuming, e.g. after compiling all the packages (everything
-(everything should was compiled everytime), we had an issue in NodeJS that only
+should was compiled everytime), we had an issue in NodeJS that only happened in
-happened in the HV bare-metal servers, but did not occur in the VirtualBox QA machines.
+the bare-metal servers, but wasn't reproducible in the VirtualBox QA machines.

-It was that issue that made me get rid of compiling the packages.
-Other than that, I would keep compiling everything.
+If it wasn't for that issue, I would keep compiling everything.